Additive Logistic Models as Interpretable Likelihood-Ratio Scores for AUC-Based Classification: Introduction

 For a binary classification problem, it has been proved in \citet{eguchi2002class} that a logistic-type classification function will achieve the maximum AUC under certain conditions.
 Moreover, as stated in \citet{hastie, GAM}, the general additive model (GAM) is a method of approximating the true model and is a flexible statistical method that can be used to characterize and identify nonlinear regression effects.
 Many advantages of GAM have been intensively discussed.
 Among them, a commonly mentioned one is its ease of model interpretability \citep{hastie, GAM, Wood06}.

-Hence, in this paper, a general additive logistic type of classification function is used to boost the classification performance of conventional models in terms of AUC.
-Theoretical justification is presented, and some suggestions for fitting a general additive logistic model are discussed.
+Hence, in this paper, a general additive logistic type of classification function is used as an interpretable way to improve, when the underlying signal is nonlinear and approximately additive, the classification performance of conventional linear logistic models in terms of AUC.
+A population-level justification and the required assumptions are presented, and some suggestions for fitting a general additive logistic model are discussed.

+The contribution of this paper is not the introduction of a new generalized additive model estimator.
+Generalized additive models are well established.
+Rather, the contribution is to revisit additive logistic modelling from the perspective of AUC-optimal likelihood-ratio scoring.
+This perspective clarifies when a nonlinear additive logistic score can improve the ranking performance of a linear logistic score, when it should not be expected to do so, and what scientific information is gained from the fitted component functions.
+The paper is therefore positioned as a statistical modelling contribution: it links likelihood-ratio ranking theory, smooth additive logistic regression, and modern concerns about interpretability in risk prediction.

 The rest of this paper is organized as follows.
 We start with a brief review of the ROC curve, AUC, and GAM.
-Then, we will show the relations between the ROC curve and the logistic regression models, and how the AUC of a logistic model can be improved with a general additive logistic model.
-It is followed by the numerical results using both synthesized data and two real data sets.
-Fitting a GAM model relies on some iterative algorithms, and the different approaches used in the algorithms may affect the fitting results.
-Hence, the computational methods of GAM are compared, and some suggestions based on the empirical results are given in the Summary.
-The information on algorithms and the corresponding packages used here are described in the Appendix.
+Then, we show the relation between the ROC curve and likelihood-ratio scoring, and explain when the AUC of a linear logistic model can be improved with a general additive logistic model.
+It is followed by numerical results using synthesized data, two benchmark real data sets, and three additional clinical or biomedical examples that further test when nonlinearity is useful and when a linear logistic score is already sufficient.
+Fitting a GAM model relies on iterative algorithms, and the different approaches used in the algorithms may affect both computation and interpretation.
+Hence, the computational methods of GAM are compared, and practical suggestions based on the empirical results are given in the Summary.
+The algorithms and corresponding packages used here are described in the Appendix.